-- (1) In a civil proceeding, if the notice discloses that it is not intended to call the person who made the previous representation because it- - (a) would cause undue expense or undue delay; or - (b) would not be reasonably practicable;

-- (2) The objection must be made by giving to each other party a written notice setting out the grounds on which the objection is made. - (3) The court may, on the application of a party, decide the objection at or before the hearing.
+- (1) In a civil proceeding, if the notice discloses that it is not intended to call the person who made the previous representation because it- - (a) would cause undue expense or undue delay; or - (b) would not be reasonably practicable; - a party may, not later than 21 days after the day notice has been given, object to the tender of the evidence, or of a stated part of the evidence. - (2) The objection must be made by giving to each other party a written notice setting out the grounds on which the objection is made. - (3) The court may, on the application of a party, decide the objection at or before the hearing.